coderefinery/workshop-intro/livestream.md

 ### A cat visits one of the instructors
 - How is this a problem?
+- CATS visiting is one of the highlights of the day.

 ### The course is too cool and you want to know more
 - Check out hints in the workshop-outro